← Back to Complete Guide

 Oxygen in Co-op

-Subnautica 2's co-op mode (up to 4 players) introduces team dynamics around oxygen management.
+Subnautica 2's co-op mode introduces team dynamics around oxygen management.
 Each player has their own independent oxygen supply — there is no shared pool.
 However, coordinated play changes how oxygen impacts your runs significantly.

 Co-op Oxygen Strategies